Behaviour Policy 2024.docx

 Preventing recurrence of misbehaviour

-We build individual programmes through our RHISE Service which may include a mixture of classroom/ 1:1/ 2:1 learning, Outreach, Vocational studies/ Alternative provision, specific interventions.
+We build individual programmes through our outreach programmes which may include a mixture of classroom/ 1:1/ 2:1 learning, Outreach, Vocational studies/ Alternative provision, specific interventions.

 This helps in students understanding behavioural expectations and allows them to have positive experiences; often bringing out the best in them educationally, personally and preparing them for life beyond oursschool.
 We recognise that some students need more support than others at times and this needs to be provided as proactively as possible.
 We use a graduated response which is used to assess, plan, deliver and review.
 We set timescales for these programmes which could be for a week or for the academic year.
 We record, monitor and report back to the LA.
 Regular review meetings are held and programmes are implemented through agreement of all parties involved, including the young person.

 When we have increased concerns we trigger early help assessments and sometimes statutory assessments which go beyond educational need.(See Working Together to Safeguard Children and Early Help Assessment Offer) Our programmes can also include therapy both onsite or with outside providers.
 We aim to ‘get it right’ for our students.
 This includes if it is the appropriate time to reintegrate a student back into the main body of the school.
 For some of our students they may remain on individualised programmes.
-There are RHISE programmes for all age groups, all needs and based at Roselyn House School and The RHISE Centre.
+There are outreach programmes for all age groups, all needs and based at Roselyn House School.

 Behavioural monitoring and evaluation